omanyte

 In Battle:

-• Strong against Fire, Flying, and Ice types due to its Rock/Water typing.
+• Effective against Fire, Flying, and Bug types

-• Vulnerable to Electric, Fighting, and Grass types.
+• Vulnerable to Electric, Grass, and Fighting types

 Evolution:

-• Omanyte evolves into Omastar starting at level 40.
+• Evolves from Omanyte starting at level 40

 Interesting Facts:

-• Omanyte is revived from the Helix Fossil, a staple in the Pokémon franchise's fossil revival mechanic.
+• Omanyte is often revived from the Helix Fossil, a key item found in various Pokémon games

 Pokémon Sprites